Former Health and Human Services Secretary Keynoting Scholarship Reception

 WHEN: FRIDAY, November 19, 2010, 9:30am to 10:15am; reception to follow

 WHERE: David C. Hohn, MD Lecture Hall, Research Studies Center

-Roswell Park Cancer Institute – Elm & Carlton Streets, Buffalo, NY
+Roswell Park Comprehensive Cancer Center – Elm & Carlton Streets, Buffalo, NY

 Annie Deck-Miller, Senior Media Relations Manager